Griveson History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Griveson is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name Reeve where as a surname it refers to son of Reeve.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.
 The surname Griveson also referred to manager or overseer as an occupational surname.

 Early Origins of the Griveson family

 The surname Griveson was first found in Gloucestershire where Osbert de Grava or De la Grave was found in 1203.
 From this first entry, the Graveses of Mickleton, Gloucester, ancestors of the gallant admiral Lord Graves, and the Baronets Graves-Saule descend.